jameycribbs/hare/README.md

 #### Querying a table

-To query the database, you can write your query in pure Go and pass it to your model's Query method as a closure.
+To query the database, you can write your query expression in pure Go and pass it to your model's Query method as a closure.

 ```go
 results, err := contacts.Query(func(c models.Contact) bool {